Jean Stothert

+Early life and career

 Jean Stothert was born on February 7, 1954, in Wood River, Illinois.
 She earned a Bachelor of Science in nursing from Seattle Pacific University.

-Stothert married Joe Stothert in 1981.
-He became a critical care surgery specialist at the Nebraska Medical Center.
-The couple had two children, and were married until Joe Stothert died at age 72.

-In May, 2022 she married Dr. J. Kevin O'Rourke.
-Dr. O'Rourke is a retired anesthesiologist who Stothert met when he was in medical school at St. Louis University and she was a critical care nurse at St. Louis University Hospital.

-Career

 Stothert began her career in nursing.
 Her 12 years as a critical care nurse and nursing manager included serving as head nurse at St. Louis University in Missouri.
 She was responsible for her department budgeting, hiring and staff management.

-Politics
+Political career

 In 1997, Stothert was elected to the Millard Board of Education.
-She was re-elected for three terms, including 3 years as president of the board, serving until 2009.
+She was reelected twice and served three years as president of the board.

 Entering politics after she and her husband moved to Omaha, Stothert was a candidate for the Nebraska Legislature in 2006.
-She was defeated by Steve Lathrop by 14 votes (5073–5059).
+She was defeated by Steve Lathrop by 14 votes (5,073 to 5,059).

-In 2009, Stothert was elected to the Omaha City Council (District 5), defeating Jon Blumenthal, 7401 to 4308.
+In 2009, Stothert was elected to the Omaha City Council (District 5), defeating Jon Blumenthal, 7,401 to 4,308.

 Mayor of Omaha

 On June 29, 2012, Stothert announced her candidacy for Mayor of Omaha.
-Stothert raised $513,124 for campaign, compared to $804,700 raised by Jim Suttle.
-Stothert received 32.2% of votes in a primary election of April 2, 2013.

-She was elected mayor with 57.32% of votes, on May 14, 2013, defeating the incumbent mayor Jim Suttle.
+She raised $513,124 for her campaign, compared to $804,700 raised by incumbent Jim Suttle.
+Stothert received 32.2% of the votes in the April 2, 2013, primary election.
+She was elected mayor with 57.32% of vote on May 14, 2013, defeating Suttle.
 She is the first woman to hold this office.

-Stothert was re-elected in 2017, and won a historic third term for Omaha Mayor in 2021.
+Stothert was reelected in 2017.
+In 2019, there was a petition to get a recall of Stothert onto the ballot.
+According to Eric Scott, who filed the petition, the attempt failed due to insufficient funding and a lack of volunteers.
+Scott cited concerns about infrastructure and potholes as the primary reason for the attempt.
+Stothert won a third term as mayor in 2021.

+In 2022, a charter convention was held to amend the Omaha city charter; the convention resulted in 24 proposed amendments.
+The most controversial amendment to pass delayed the process by which the city council president can be appointed acting mayor if the mayor leaves Omaha.
+An amendment adding sexual orientation and gender identity to the list of protected characteristics in the charter was rejected on grounds that a legal challenge to it could jeopardize other protected characteristics.
+In June 2023, an Omaha resident filed paperwork to start petitions for the removal of both Stothert and city councilman Vinny Palermo.
+The resident cited perceived corruption in the 2022 charter convention alongside a failure to repeal the restaurant tax as reasons to recall Stothert.